 which can be solved explicitly for $P^{\phi}$ after substituting the value of $S^{tr}$ from \cref{eq:Str}.
 The expression for $P^{\phi}$ reads as

-where, $Q_{e+m}^2=Q^{2}_{e}+Q^{2}_{m}$, and $\mathcal{J}=J/m$, $\mathcal{S}=\mp S/m$ and $\mathcal{E}=E/m$ are total angular momentum, spin and energy per unit mass, respectively. $\mathcal{S}$ (\textit{negative}) \textit{positive} means that the spin of the particle is (\textit{anti-}) parallel to the $J$.
-Similarly, using \cref{eq:conservationE,eq:Str,eq:pphi}, we find the contravariant time component of four-momentum
+where $Q_{e+m}^2=Q^{2}_{e}+Q^{2}_{m}$, and $\mathcal{J}=J/m$, $\mathcal{S}=\mp S/m$ and $\mathcal{E}=E/m$ are the total angular momentum, spin and energy per unit mass, respectively.
+Here, $\mathcal{S}$ ({negative}) {positive} means that the spin of the particle is ({anti-}) parallel to $J$. {It is important to note here that total angular momentum per unit mass $\mathcal{J}$ is equal to the sum of spin angular momentum per unit mass $\mathcal{s}$ and orbital angular momentum per unit mass $L$.} Similarly, using \cref{eq:conservationE,eq:Str,eq:pphi}, we find the time component of the four-momentum

 which further leads to the explicit expression of $P^{r}$ by using \cref{eq:pphi} and conservation of mass \cref{eq:conservationm} \begin{widetext}